zanarmstrong/trip-reports/namibia.md

 ##### Recommend
 <img src="https://scontent-ord1-1.cdninstagram.com/t51.2885-15/e35/14591001_1283580038373120_5257044737717698560_n.jpg?ig_cache_key=MTM2OTYzMjQ0ODM4Nzk5NzU4NQ%3D%3D.2" width="400">

 [Dune 45] - beautiful dune to walk up the ridge, or playfully jump down the side - it can be quite popular, especially at sunrise.
 You can drive right up to the edge, so it's quite accessible.

-If you want to avoid the crowds, try one of the other dunes (which might require a much longer walk).
+You can't drive to the other dunes, but we think you might be able to walk to them.
+So, I'd recommend looking into that if you want to avoid the crowd.

 <img src="https://scontent-ord1-1.cdninstagram.com/t51.2885-15/e35/14714439_212448692510911_2631935085447741440_n.jpg?ig_cache_key=MTM2NzQzMzQ4MDIyMDQwMzM0MA%3D%3D.2" width="400">